Tejash-Shah/Tejash-Shah.github.io/_pages/about.md

 permalink: /about/
 ---

-• A data scientist with 3 years of professional experience who likes to build products utilizing AI, ML tools <br>
+• Data scientist with 3 years of professional experience who likes to build products utilizing AI, ML tools <br>
-• Have end-to-end experience in building ML products starting from data collection, data cleaning, feature engineering and selection, model building and deployment <br>
+• Has end-to-end experience in building ML products starting from data collection, data cleaning, feature engineering and selection, model building and deployment <br>
-• Built descriptive products using visualization softwares like Tableau and Domo <br>
+• Has built descriptive products using visualization softwares like Tableau and Domo <br>
-• Skilled in using SQL, Redshift, Google BigQuery to retrieve and analyze data <br>
+• Skilled in using analytic tools like SQL, Redshift, Google BigQuery to retrieve and analyze data <br>
 • Experience of handling large datasets using SQL, Presto, Dask, and Multiprocessing <br>
-• Experience of utilizing Machine Learning models involving linear, non-linear, tree(Decision, Random, AdaBoost, XGBoost, LightGBM),  Dimensionality Reduction, Clustering, and Anomaly Detection <br>
+• Experience of utilizing Machine Learning models involving linear, non-linear, SVM, KNN, tree(Decision, Random, AdaBoost, XGBoost, LightGBM),  Dimensionality Reduction, Clustering, and Anomaly Detection <br>
 • Experience of utilizing Machine Learning Explainability tools like PDP, ELI5, SHAP to explain findings to business executives <br>

 **Competition experience**: